Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Hardware Landscape

 Early PULP-based MCUs such as PULPino~\cite{traber2016pulpino} and PULPissimo~\cite{8640145} featured single-core designs, while later architectures like Trikarenos~\cite{rogenmoser2023trikarenos} adopted multi-core configurations.
 Commercial derivatives include the GAP8~\cite{flamand2018gap} and GAP9~\cite{gap9} from Greenwave Technologies, offering nine RISC-V cores with on-chip RAM and flash for robust edge AI workloads.

 To support these architectures, the research community developed optimized software libraries.
 For example, the PULP-NN library \cite{pulpNN} enables deployment of quantized neural networks (QNNs) from 8-bit down to 1-bit.
-Later, Bruschi et al. \cite{bruschi2020} extended PULP-NN to enable mixed-precision inference.
+Later, Bruschi et al. \cite{bruschi2020} extended PULP-NN to enable mixed precision inference.
 However, these early implementations lacked low bit-width SIMD support, meaning quantization acted primarily as a form of memory compression without improving computational time or energy efficiency, since data had to be upcast to native hardware types, introducing overhead.

 To address this gap, XpulpNN \cite{xpulpnn20} introduced a RISC-V ISA extension that added native low bit-width SIMD operations, enabling direct packed SIMD computation without unpacking, thereby maximizing SIMD lane utilization.
-Building on this, a mixed-precision dot-product (Dotp) unit was designed \cite{xpulpnn21}, supporting single-cycle latency operations across 16- to 2-bit SIMD vectors.
+Building on this, a mixed precision dot-product (Dotp) unit was designed \cite{xpulpnn21}, supporting single-cycle latency operations across 16- to 2-bit SIMD vectors.
 Integrated into a new PULP-based architecture, this unit delivered efficiency levels comparable to dedicated DNN inference accelerators, achieving up to three orders of magnitude better performance than state-of-the-art ARM Cortex-M MCUs.
-Similarly, Ottavi et al. \cite{ottavi2020mixed} proposed a mixed-precision inference core (MPIC) and a mixed-precision controller (MPC) built around a RISC-V processor, demonstrating two orders of magnitude better efficiency than existing commercial MCU solutions.
+Similarly, Ottavi et al. \cite{ottavi2020mixed} proposed a mixed precision inference core (MPIC) and a mixed precision controller (MPC) built around a RISC-V processor, demonstrating two orders of magnitude better efficiency than existing commercial MCU solutions.

-Mixed-precision SIMD introduces overhead due to the added instruction complexity and memory access costs, which is exacerbated in multi-core systems.
+Mixed precision SIMD introduces overhead due to the added instruction complexity and memory access costs, which is exacerbated in multi-core systems.
 To mitigate this, Dustin~\cite{dustin} proposed a reconfigurable architecture switching between MIMD and Vector Lockstep Execution Mode (VLEM), reducing redundant fetch/decode stages.
 For on-device training, DARKSIDE~\cite{Garofalo2022} offers 2–32 bit support with a Tensor Product Engine for efficient matrix ops, while Huang~\cite{Huang} extends XpulpNN with mixed fixed-point training and inference, achieving up to 14.6$\times$ higher throughput via a specialized dataflow co-processor.

 Beyond general-purpose accelerators, several works have proposed application-specific RISC-V-based DNN accelerators.
 For example, Zhang et al. \cite{zhang2019risc} developed a coprocessor integrated with the Rocket core to execute the convolutional layers of Darknet-19 \cite{redmon2018yolov3} and Tiny-YOLO \cite{redmon2018yolov3} entirely on-chip, achieving energy-efficient inference with a 400 ms end-to-end runtime and minimal FPGA resource usage.
 More recently, transformer-based models have begun to reach the MCU domain.
 For example, the SwiftTron accelerator \cite{marchisio2023swifttron} integrates an INT8 matrix multiplication unit with a dyadic requantization datapath to run ViT blocks entirely in integer arithmetic, achieving up to 28× speedup over an ARM Cortex-A (ARMv8-A) baseline while maintaining a sub-1 W power envelope.